8 Mistakes When Installing Tubeless Tires and How to Avoid Them

 It is often better to remove the valve core during installation to allow more airflow

-Once the tire is seated on the rim, you can reinstall the valve core and inflate the desired pressure.
-A fast enough airflow is what allows you to settle the tire easily.
+Once the tire is seated on the rim, reinstall the valve core and inflate to the desired pressure.
+Fast airflow from your compressor helps seat the tire quickly.

 8. Use of Seals on Rims Without Second Chamber Safety Hole